Haakon Sigurdsson: Reign

 Haakon became jarl after his father was killed by King Harald Greycloak's men in 961.
 Haakon Jarl warred with King Harald for some time, until he was forced to flee to Denmark, where he conspired with Harald Bluetooth against Harald Greycloak.

 The two arranged the death of Harald Greycloak around 971, after which Harald Bluetooth invited his foster-son to be invested with new Danish fiefs.
 Civil war broke out between Haakon Jarl and the surviving brothers of Harald Greycloak, but Haakon proved victorious.
-After this, Haakon Jarl ruled Norway as a vassal of Harald Bluetooth, but he was in reality an independent ruler.
-For Harald, he attacked Götaland and killed its ruler Ottar Jarl.
+Haakon recognised the overlordship of Harald.

 Around 973–974, he went to Denmark to help Harald Bluetooth of Denmark in his defense against the Holy Roman Emperor Otto II.
 Otto's forces successfully opposed an attempt by Harald to throw off the German yoke.
 After that Haakon paid no taxes to Denmark.

 Haakon was a strong believer in the old Norse gods, even after Harald Bluetooth forced him to accept baptism around 975 and assigned him clergymen to take to Norway to spread Christianity.
 When a favourable wind came for Haakon to leave, he commanded the clergymen to return ashore, and broke his allegiance to Denmark.
 In 977, Vladimir of Novgorod fled to him, collecting as many of the Viking warriors as he could to assist him to recover Novgorod, and on his return the next year marched against Yaropolk I of Kiev.
 In 986, a Danish invasion fleet led by the fabled Jomsvikings was defeated at the Battle of Hjörungavágr.

 In 995, a quarrel broke out between Haakon and the Trønders just as Olaf Tryggvason, a descendant of Harald Fairhair, arrived.
 Haakon quickly lost all support, and was killed by his own slave and friend, Tormod Kark, while hiding in the pig sty in the farm Rimul in Melhus.
 Jarlshola is the location in Melhus thought to have been the hiding place of Haakon Jarl and Tormod Kark on their last night before the infamous murder at Rimul.
 After his death, Haakon Jarl's two sons Eirik Håkonson and Sveinn Hákonarson fled for protection to the king of Sweden, Olof Skötkonung.

 A number of (textually related) sources recount Haakon's predilection for taking women as concubines, whether the daughters of nobles or of commoners; according to Snorri Sturluson: "the jarl had the daughters of powerful men taken and brought home to him, and he slept with them for a week or two and then sent them home, and for that he got much dislike from the kinsmen of the women."
 (Note: jarl lét taka ríkra manna dœtr ok flytja heim til sín ok lá hjá viku eða tvær, sendi heim síðan, ok fekk hann af því óþokka mikinn af frændum kvinnanna.)
 This has been suggested to be part of a fertility cult, dedicated to Þorgerðr Hǫlgabrúðr.